Ad Technologies

 Second-Price Auction

 Also called the Vickery auction, the mechanism works backward.
 Advertisers will bid whatever they think the ad inventory is worth.
-However, the winner will have to pay just $0.01 extra to the second highest bid.
+However, the winner will have to pay just $0.01 over the second highest bid.

 Suppose there are four qualified bidders in an auction.
 Bidder A bids $4, B bids $5, C bids $2, and D bids $8.
 The winner here, of course, will be bidder “D,”.
 But now he will be paying $5.01 for the same inventory instead of his initial bid of $8.